Modernising Medical Microbiology

 What Pathogens and Viruses do the MMM team research?

-Employment outcomes of people with Long Covid symptoms: community-based cohort study
+Risk of new-onset Long Covid following reinfection with SARS-CoV-2: community-based cohort study

 COVID-19: accelerating testing with robotics